 Unlike some of the other moonshiners, McCoy was known for moonshine that was never diluted - hence his nickname.
 His high-quality whiskey was the best in the business and he was even credited for the burlcok - which is how he transported a cases.

 Eventually, his luck ran out.
 Hated by both the United States Coast Guard and organized crime alike, he finally surrendered to the Coast Guard after a gunfire battle.
 All that and McCoy was a non-drinker.

 1. Marvin "Popcorn" Sutton

 Of course, we wouldn't be talking moonshine without the man, the myth, the legend, Marvin "Popcorn" Sutton.
 The most recognized modern moonshiner, good old hillbilly Popcorn Sutton was born in Maggie Valley, North Carolina in 1949.
 After assaulting a 10-cent bar popcorn machine with a cue ball, he got the nickname "Popcorn".
 He was a scrawny, plaid shirts wearing man who sported a long beard, a heavy hillbilly Southern twang, and fathered more children than anyone could count.
 And he spent his entire life dedicated to making moonshine.

 Popcorn Sutton's Tennessee white whiskey and corn whiskey was known throughout Cocke County in East Tennessee, near Knoxville and Nashville.
 A single bottle of his mountain dew could be up to 160 proof.
 He used a secret family recipe and worked on stills he built around his cabin.

 Featured in documentaries, The Discovery Channel TV series Moonshiners, and publishing his own book titled Me and My Likker, he caught the public's eye.
 He also caught the eye of the LAW.

 Sutton spent his entire life having run-ins with the police.
-He was convicted of selling untaxed liquor, had been charge a couple of times for assault with a deadly weapon and possession of controlled substances, and sentenced for illegally producing liquor after he tried to sell 1,000 gallons to an undercover cop.
+He was convicted of selling untaxed liquor, had been charged a couple of times for assault with a deadly weapon and possession of controlled substances, and sentenced for illegally producing liquor after he tried to sell 1,000 gallons to an undercover cop.